2021 North Shropshire by-election

-The 2021 North Shropshire by-election was held on 16 December 2021 to elect a new MP for North Shropshire, triggered by the resignation of the Conservative Member of Parliament (MP), Owen Paterson on 5 November 2021.
-The by-election was won by Helen Morgan, with a 34% swing from the Conservatives to the Liberal Democrats.
+A by-election for the United Kingdom parliamentary constituency of North Shropshire was held on 16 December 2021, triggered by the resignation of the Conservative Party Member of Parliament (MP) Owen Paterson.
+It was won by Helen Morgan of the Liberal Democrats, with a large swing of 34%.

 It was the party's second gain from the Conservatives since the 2019 general election following their victory at Chesham and Amersham in June 2021.
-The party gained a third seat from the Conservatives at Tiverton and Honiton, in June 2022.

 Background

 Constituency

 North Shropshire is the third-largest constituency by area in the West Midlands region.
 It contains five small towns (in size order): Oswestry, Market Drayton, Whitchurch, Wem and Ellesmere.
 Sixty per cent of constituents who turned out voted to leave the European Union in the 2016 EU referendum.

 The by-election was the sixth of the 2019 Parliament.
 The last time a seat changed hands at a by-election in the area was at the 1904 Oswestry by-election, in which there was a Liberal gain from Conservative.